Marcdnd/dogecoin/README.md

 Early 2015 (approximately a year and a half after release) there will be approximately <Remember for update this> coins.
 Each subsequent block will grant <I wanne think about it!> coins to encourage miners to continue to secure the network and make up for lost wallets on hard drives/phones/lost encryption passwords/etc.

-### How to get flea? – To the puppyes and to the Moon!
+### How to get flea? – To the puppies and to the Moon!
 Fleacoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of one minute per block and difficulty readjustment after every block.
 The block rewards are fixed and halve every 100,000 blocks.
 Starting with the 600,000th block, a permanent reward of 10,000 Fleacoin per block will be paid.

 Originally, a different payout scheme was envisioned with block rewards being determined by taking the maximum reward as per the block schedule and applying the result of a Mersenne Twister pseudo-random number generator to arrive at a number between 0 and the maximum reward.
 This was changed, starting with block 145,000, to prevent large pools from gaming the system and mining only high reward blocks.
 At the same time, the difficulty retargeting was also changed from four hours to once per block (every minute), implementing an algorithm courtesy of the DigiByte Coin development team, to lessen the impact of sudden increases and decreases of network hashing rate.